202412112103

 Boosting

-Anothe method that is often used with Decision Trees to make them suck less.
+Another method that is often used with Decision Trees to make them suck less.

-- Boosting adopts are more refined approach.
 It fits a small model (small because of constraints put on it.) and computes some loss metric

 - Then it fits another model that predicts the loss essentially compensating for the loss of the first model